porres/pd-cyclone/README.md

 -------
 ### About Cyclone:

-Cyclone 0.5 needs at least Pd Vanilla 0.51 and does not run on Pd-Extended or Pd-l2ork/Purr Data.
+Cyclone 0.5-0 needs at least Pd Vanilla 0.51-0 and does not run on Pd-Extended or Pd-l2ork/Purr Data.

 Outdated versions of cyclone are available in Pd Extended (now an abandoned project) and Purr Data.
-Pd-Extended carries older 0.1 versions and Purr Data still carries the outdated Cyclone 0.2 release (which on its own is not yet fully ported either to Purr Data).
-The latest versions of cyclone (0.3 onwards) are only fully supported in Pd Vanilla so far.
+Pd-Extended carries older 0.1 versions and Purr Data still carries an outdated Cyclone 0.2 release (which on its own is not yet fully ported either to Purr Data).
+The latest versions of cyclone (0.3-0 onwards) are only fully supported in Pd Vanilla so far.

-The original author of Cyclone (Krzysztof Czaja) abandoned it in 2005 at version 0.1alpha55.
-Cyclone was then incorporated and available in Pd-Extended, where it only a had a minor update in 2013 (0.1alpha56) under the maintenance of Hans-Christoph Steiner, right before Cyclone and Pd Extended were abandoned altogether.
-Under a new maintenance phase by Fred Jan Kraan, 0.1alpha57 and Cyclone 0.2 beta versions were released, still closely related to the previous '0.1alpha' releases and mostly compliant to Max 4.0!
+The original author of Cyclone (Krzysztof Czaja) abandoned it in 2005 at version 0.1-alpha55.
+Cyclone was then incorporated and available in Pd-Extended, where it only a had a minor update in 2013 (0.1-alpha56) under the maintenance of Hans-Christoph Steiner, right before Cyclone and Pd Extended were abandoned altogether.
+Under a new maintenance phase by Fred Jan Kraan, 0.1-alpha57 and Cyclone 0.2 beta versions were released, still closely related to the previous '0.1-alpha' releases and mostly compliant to Max 4.0!

-Cyclone 0.3 was the major overhaul in cyclone, which got updated to the latest Max 7 version (Max 7.3.5).
+Cyclone 0.3-0 was the major overhaul in cyclone, which got updated to the latest Max 7 version (Max 7.3.5).
 Many bugs were also fixed, the documentation was rewritten from scratch and new objects were included.
 Here's the aftermath:

 - 62 updated objects;
 - 65 fixed objects (including updated objects);